 Geographical variations in employment status are shown in Figure 9.
-Two thirds of workers in the North East, Scotland and Yorkshire & Humber regions are employed directly by a company.
+The greatest proportions of workers employed directly by a company (around two thirds) can be seen in the North East, Scotland and Yorkshire & Humber regions.

 Particularly high levels of self-employment are seen in the South East (61%); the East of England (54%); and Greater London (51%).